The Saga Continues

 WPCommunityWPCommunity.com was started as an extension of Web Developer Tom Ford who found WordPress in the early days looking for a solution to power a group of large websites that had outgrown their flat HTML infrastructure.
 Needing more features, WordPress was chosen based on another user who was kind enough to put together a comparison chart of several platforms, with detailed information.
 The way this individual was able to present this side by side comparison using WordPress ultimately led to giving it a shot...which led to massive experimentation to the different things it could do.
 The heavy and growing demand for assistance led to offering such, bringing us to today.
 Tom Ford has contributed to various other development agencies including TC Websites, WPMU.org and WPML. (as well as solving countless technical issues and working through many full website builds).

-WORDPRESS 4.9 BETA 2 WordPress 4.9 Beta 2 is now available!
+WORDPRESS 5.1 BETA 2 WordPress 5.1 Beta 2 is now available!
 This software is still in development, so we don’t recommend you run it on a production site.
-Consider setting up a test site just to play with the new version.
-To test WordPress 4.9, try the WordPress Beta Tester plugin (you’ll want “bleeding edge nightlies”).
-Or you can download the beta here (zip). […]
+Consider setting up a test site to play with the new version.
+There are two ways to test the WordPress 5.1 beta: try the WordPress Beta Tester plugin (you’ll want to […]

 - RECENT WORDPRESS NEWS ON THE WEB